This post may contain affiliate links. Please read our disclosure policy.

 If you want crispy skin, you’re going to roast the turkey breast skin side up.
 You don’t need a special roasting pan; just a regular 9×13″ baking dish.
 However, having the breast sit on a rack within the pan with help the air circulate and the meat to cook evenly.

-When roasting a whole turkey, you’ll want to cover the breast with foil because it’s in the oven for twice the amount of time.
+When roasting a whole turkey, like my Foolproof Turkey Recipe, you’ll want to cover the breast with foil because it’s in the oven for twice the amount of time.
 Since you’re only cooking this one for about 90 minutes, leave it uncovered with the breast facing up so the skin will get crispy.

 I always recommend cooking with bone-in skin-on meat.
 There is so much flavor to be had and that crispy skin is the best part.
 However if prefer to avoid the excess fat, you can remove the skin before cooking.